Common price and volatility jumps in noisy high-frequency data: Implementation and numerical study

-where $Z_i$ and $\tilde Z_i$, $i=1,\ldots,N_1$, are two independent collections of i.i.d.\,standard normals defined on the orthogonal extension of $(\Omega,\mathcal{F},\P)$ in the product space that accommodates all random variables throughout our analysis.
-Since $(1/\sqrt{2})(Z_i-\tilde Z_i)$ are i.i.d.\,standard normals the $\chi^2$ distribution with $N_1$ degrees of freedom appears as limiting distribution.
-The claim of Theorem \ref{test} follows from binomial formula, the second derivatives of the test function \eqref{stang} and the fact that we have an estimator $\hat\eta^{1/2}=\eta^{1/2}+\mathcal{O}_{\P}(n^{-1/2})$.
-Even though the limit above could depend on the particular choice of stopping times its $\mathcal{F}$-conditional law does not.
-Corollary \ref{cortest} readily follows from the above asymptotic considerations.\\ If we consider $\tilde g(x_1,x_2)=(x_1-x_2)$, the asymptotic normality results \eqref{cltrspot} and \eqref{cltlspot} and that covariations between left and right estimates tend to zero in probability give rise to the convergence:
+where $Z_i$ and $\tilde Z_i$, $i=1,\ldots,N_1$, are two independent collections of i.i.d.\,standard normals defined on the orthogonal extension of $(\Omega,\mathcal{F},\P)$ in the product space that accommodates all random variables.
+Since $(1/\sqrt{2})(Z_i-\tilde Z_i)$ are i.i.d.\,standard normals, the $\chi^2$-distribution with $N_1$ degrees of freedom appears as limiting distribution.
+Proposition \ref{proptest} follows with the binomial formula and by the second derivatives of the test function \eqref{stang} from \eqref{secd}.
+Even though the limit above could depend on the particular choice of stopping times its $\mathcal{F}$-conditional law does not. \end{proof} \begin{proof}[Proof of Corollary \ref{corconsistent}:] \\ Under the alternative hypothesis, $\sigma_{S_i}^2\ne \sigma_{S_i-}^2$, for at least one $i\in\{1,\ldots,N_1\}$.
+In this case, we have that